Sociology (SOC)

 3.0 hours lecture

 This course is an in-depth sociological examination of Latinx/Hispanic communities in the United States.
 Topics include family structure, gender roles and sexuality; religion; economics; racialization, racism; intersectionality, social movements; U.S./Mexico border issues and immigration policy; and education.
 Emphasis is placed on social interactions, politics of identity formation, and social processes impacting the status of U.S. Latinx/Hispanics.
 This course is intended for sociology majors or any student interested in the social sciences.
-Also listed as ETHN 150.
-Not open to students with credit in ETHN 150.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+(CSU/UC) (AA/AS-D, CSU-D, IGETC-4)